 She has a particular interest in poor performance, orthopaedics, reproduction work and all areas of general practice and has completed her Certificate in Advanced Veterinary Practice.
 Outside of work, Emily enjoys dressage, having competed in BD and BYRDs and has written for judges of all levels.

 Laura graduated as a veterinary surgeon from Edinburgh University in 2005.
 She then served in the British Army, as a vet, for nearly 9 years.
 During this time, she worked all over the world in places such as Iraq, Germany, Afghanistan and in London at the Household Cavalry Mounted Regiment, gaining a huge variety of veterinary experience.

 Since leaving the Army she has worked solely in equine practice and has completed her Certificate in Advanced Veterinary Practice including modules in equine dentistry, as she has a particular love for all things equine dentistry.
 Laura spends time both in the clinic and out on the road sharing her car with her naughty dog, Looby Lou.

 When not being a vet, Laura can be found running around after her toddler.
 Once life as new mummy calms down Laura intends to get back to her loves of singing, travelling, Wainwrght walking and riding….but appreciates this may take longer than she thinks!

 Charlotte studied at the University of Surrey and graduated in July.
-She has joined Avonvale to complete her equine internship and is looking forward to developing her skills in all areas of general equine practice and has a particular interest in dentistry and stud work.
+She has joined Avonvale to complete her equine internship and is looking forward to developing her skills in all areas of general practice and has a particular interest in stud work.

-We work alongside a number of visiting specialists, allowing us to provide a comprehensive service to our clients and cover a wide range of equine veterinary services.
+We work alongside several visiting equine veterinary specialists.
+This allows us to provide a comprehensive service to our clients and cover a wide range of equine veterinary services.

 BA, DVM, CertES(Orth), Dipl ECVS, MRCVS RCVS and European Recognised Specialist in Equine Surgery